How to Start & Setup a React project in 2024 (7 Different Ways Based on Use Cases)

 Docusaurus is a static site generator built on top of React to build a fully-featured documentation website in no time.
 It’s built specifically to build a static documentation website.
 But in reality, you can also build blog and portfolio websites using Docusaurus.

-You might not believe it, but this blog is built with Docusaurus 😁.
+You might not believe it, but this blog is built with Docusaurus :grin:.
 We can set it to blog-only mode.
 It also has swizzling concept, which allows you to deeply customize the built-in documentation template.

 I chose Docusaurus over Gatsby and Astro because I want fast development.
 I only developed this website in about 3 days, which was mostly spent on re-styling.
 The blog post features, tags, TOC, and pagination is built-in with Docusaurus.